AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 Applicability badges have been added to the documentation pages: **Applies to v7** for Campaign Classic v7 capabilities only, and **Applies to v7 & v8** for common capabilities.

 Added a note about the integration between Campaign and AEM Assets which has been decomissonned starting Adobe Experience Manager 6.4.
 [Learn more](../../integrations/using/configuring-access-to-assets.md)

-Reports and web applications screenshots and parameters have been updated following Adobe Flash removal.

-The **Gauge** chart type has been removed.

 ## July 2021 {#july-2021}